FieryCod/holy-lambda/doc/1-02-getting-started.md

    cd holy-lambda-example && bb stack:sync
    ```

    The first sync is not always successful.
+If this is the case check the following:
+- Is Docker running?
-If you see a message of not successful sync, then run `bb stack:purge` and run `bb stack:sync` once again.
+- Run `bb stack:purge` and run `bb stack:sync` once again
-   If this still fails, run `bb stack:doctor` for diagnostic information.
+- If this still fails, run `bb stack:doctor` for diagnostic information
-   The purpose of the `sync` command is to gather all dependencies from `bb.edn`, `deps.edn` for both Clojure, Native and Babashka, runtimes.
-By default, sync also checks whether any additional layers for runtime should be published (see `:self-manage-layers?` elsewhere**).

 **This behaviour may be overridden by changing `:self-manage-layers?` flag is set to `false`, then `holy-lambda` will automatically publish all necessary layers and output `ARN` of each.